 The second is the highland jungle which is also called Rupa-Rupa region, andean jungle, ceja de selva.
 This ecoregion extends into the eastern foothills of the Andes, between 1000 to 3800 m above the sea level.
 The eastern slopes of the Andes are home to a great variety of fauna and flora due to the different altitudes and climates within the region.
 Temperatures are warm in the lowlands and colder in higher altitudes.
 There are many endemic fauna because of the isolation caused by the rugged terrain of this area.

-This morning we depart Posada Amazonas and drive onwards towards Cusco.
+This morning we depart Posada Amazonas and drive onwards towards Cuzco.
 Today will be a long drive, heading towards the mighty Andes.
 The night will be spent camping without facilities.

-A full day's drive brings us to the amazing town of Cusco, gateway to the Inca Empire.
+A full day's drive brings us to the amazing town of Cuzco, gateway to the Inca Empire.
 We spend the night in a lovely hotel close to Plaza de Armas.

 The trip ends this morning.
 No accommodation is provided for tonight.

-Border information: If you are leaving in Cusco, exit Peru at Cusco Airport.
+Border information: If you are leaving in Cuzco, exit Peru at Cuzco Airport.

 White-water rafting and mountain biking in the